sabi-31/My_Perfect_Arch-linux/README.md

 	```

-	/home -> Home Folder where your main configs/data/games will reside
+	@home -> Home Folder where your main configs/data/games will reside
-	/home/$USER/.mozilla -> The directory where your firefox data is stored.
+	@mozilla -> The directory where your firefox data is stored.
 If you ever rollback your home directory, this will prevent any potential loss of browsing data
-	/home/$USER/.ssh -> Same as above, to protect any ssh keys/configs you have
+	@ssh -> Same as above, to protect any ssh keys/configs you have
-	/opt -> Third party applications
+	@opt -> Third party applications
-	/var
+	@var
+ 	@snapshots
+ 	@home-snapshots
 	```

-	btrfs subvolume create {@,@home,@home/$USER/.mozilla,@home/$USER/.ssh,@var,@opt}
+	btrfs subvolume create {@,@home,@mozilla,@ssh,@var,@opt,@snapshots,@home-snapshots}

 	get subvol id of @
 	btrfs subvolume set-default $ID /mnt

-	I will mount paccache to the tmp directory, as I don't need it, you can read the rationale behind this [here](https://www.reddit.com/r/archlinux/comments/1hgbl1k/what_is_varcachepackagepkg_and_why_is_it_so_large/)
+	I am making the whole of var into one subvolume.
+This is not recommended by arch, as pacman stores it's cache in the /var/cache/pacman directory.
+But I am going to configure pacman cache to be in the tmp directory, as I don't need it, you can read the rationale behind this [here](https://www.reddit.com/r/archlinux/comments/1hgbl1k/what_is_varcachepackagepkg_and_why_is_it_so_large/)

 	Optional, if you use Thunderbird, Chrome, or Gnupg.
 	```
-	/home/$USER/.thunderbird
+	@thunderbird - /home/$USER/.thunderbird
-	/home/$USER/.config/google-chrome
+	@chrome - /home/$USER/.config/google-chrome
-	/home/$USER/.gnupg
+	@gnupg - /home/$USER/.gnupg
 	```

-	> You can also create btrfs subvolumes in the future.
+	> You can also create btrfs subvolumes in the future if you need it.

 	2. Mount Options